Our Story

 John Hales (deceased)

-John Clarence Hales was born at Alberton, South Australia on 3rd February 1936 the State’s Centenary year.
-He was born within a stone’s throw of the Alberton Oval and naturally became a Port Magpie supporter.
+John Hales was born in Alberton, South Australia, on 3 February 1936, the State’s Centenary year, just a stone’s throw from Alberton Oval.
+Unsurprisingly, he became a lifelong and devoted Port Magpies supporter.

 Prior to the formation of the Marathon Canoe Club Ron was in a group of social paddlers who went to the Murray and explored various back waters.
 These paddlers included Ian and Robyn Pope, Lawrie and Anthea Shem, Ted Misiewicz and Ron Bath.